davidsalim86/Weather-Vacation-Api/README.md

 ## Aim

-To prove that the weather is hotter as we approach the equator
+To prove that the weather is hotter as we approach the equator.

 ## Method